datenanfragen/website/content/en/blog/sample-letter-gdpr-rectification-request/index.md

 <div class="blog-letter">
 <p>To Whom It May Concern:</p>

-<p>I am hereby requesting rectification of inaccurate personal data concerning me according to Article 16 GDPR.</p>
+<p>I am hereby requesting rectification or completion of inaccurate personal data concerning me according to Article 16 GDPR.</p>

 <p>Please make the following changes:<br>
 <span class="blog-letter-fill-in">Specify the data to be corrected.</span></p>

-<p>In case you have disclosed the affected personal data to third parties, you have to communicate my request for rectification of the affected personal data to each recipient as laid down in Article 19 GDPR.
+<p>In case you have disclosed the affected personal data to one or more recipients as defined in Article 4(9) GDPR, you have to communicate my request for rectification of the affected personal data to each recipient as laid down in Article 19 GDPR.
 Please also inform me about those recipients.</p>

 <p>My request explicitly includes any other services and companies for which you are the controller as defined by Article 4(7) GDPR.</p>